samofprog/js-sprintf/README.md

 # js-sprintf
-equivalent of the sprinf function available in c in php
+equivalent of the sprinf function available in c and php